You will find below additional guardrails and limitations when using Adobe Journey Optimizer.

 You cannot select the Code your own option when designing a landing primary page.

 Three retries are systematically performed in case of an error.
 You cannot adjust the number of retries according to the error message received.
+Retries are performed for all HTTP errors except for HTTP 401, 403 and 404.

 The built-in Reaction event allows you to react to out-of-the-box actions.
 Learn more in this page.
 If you want to react to a message sent via a custom action, you need to configure a dedicated event.